 Alternatively, you may also choose to select:

-- one school education area from the following list of priority rural or remote areas of workforce need: Bourke, Broken Hill, Griffith, Moree and Orange
+- one school education area from the following list of priority areas of workforce need: Bathurst, Bourke, Broken Hill, Dubbo, Griffith, Moree, Orange and Queanbeyan.

 To view the schools located in each geographic area of workforce need please view the Staffing Areas spreadsheet (354 KB).